mauget/commit-msg/README.md

 If the OS is Windows, Git will execute the file via the `gitbash` shell.

-### A Python `commit-msg` on Windows
+### Using a Python `commit-msg` on Windows n
-If the script language were python resident on a Windows OS, the script header would likely need to be `winpty`, passing python and `$1` arguments.
+If the script language were python, resident on a MS Windows, the script header would likely need to be `winpty`, passing python and `$1` arguments.